cesar-rocha/UpperOceanSeasonality/README.md

 ------
 The LLC outputs can be obtained from the [ECCO project](http://ecco2.org/llc\_hires).
 The gridded altimeter data were produced by Ssalto/Duacs and distributed by [AVISO](http://www.aviso.altimetry.fr/duacs/), with support from CNES.
+The Argo Roemmich-Gilson can be downloaded from the [SIO Argo group](http://sio-argo.ucsd.edu/RG_Climatology.html).

 Support
 -------